jhspetersson/git-task/README.md

 ### delete

-Deletes one or more tasks by their IDs.
+Deletes one or more tasks by their IDs or status.

     git task delete 1
     git task delete 2 3 4 5 10 12
     git task delete 2..5 10 12
+    git task delete -s CLOSED
+    git task delete -s c

 Also delete a corresponding GitHub issue: